RobBoeckermann/linked_list/README.md

 * Replace the use of `New` and `delete` with a smart pointer implementation such as `std::unique_ptr` to reduce the risk of memory leaks from forgetting to deallocate memory.
 * Run the tests using tools such as Address Sanitizer or Valgrind to check for any existing memory leaks.
 * Document functions extensively using Doxygen comments.
+* Add proper error handling for invalid attempted operations (eg. pushing to an invalid index).
+These operations are currently ignored without alerting that there was something wrong with the request.
+In the case of `get_data_at_index()`, the "error" return is `nullptr`, which is a problem because `nullptr` could be a valid value for a node's data pointer.